cdonhofer/BigDecimalExpression/README.md

 ### DIVISION
 * character: /
 * usage: a / b
-* automatically uses the intValue of b, when b is a BigDecimal
 ### ADDITION
 * character: +
 * usage: a + b